 Ketamine Treatment for Phantom Limb Pain in Southern California

 Phantom limb pain is a neuropathic pain condition that develops following amputation in approximately 80% of patients.
 Treatment for phantom limb pain can be challenging, with fewer than 10% of patients achieving lasting relief.
 Emerging evidence has shown that IV ketamine is a highly effective treatment for many chronic mood and pain disorders including phantom limb pain (PLP).

 Ketamine is a dissociative anesthetic, meaning that it relieves pain without loss of consciousness.
 Ketamine is useful for both neuropathic pain and chronic mood conditions like depression.
 Ketamine is an NMDA receptor antagonist, it helps block receptors that play a key role in acute and chronic pain pathways.
 Ketamine is safe and effective in treating phantom limb pain and it also has rapid antidepressant effects.
 Randomized controlled trials suggest ketamine is also useful for complex regional pain syndrome, post herpetic neuralgia, migraine, burns, and fibromyalgia.

 How is Phantom Limb Pain Treated with IV Ketamine Therapy?

 Ketamine is an anesthetic that has been used safely and effectively since its approval by the FDA in 1970.
-Within the last twenty years, researchers have shown that ketamine has other potential treatment applications in addition to anesthesia.
+Within the last twenty years, researchers have shown that ketamine has other potential treatment applications in addition to anesthesia for phantom limb pain.

 By stimulating neuronal growth, IV ketamine can improve mood and relieve chronic pain rapidly.
 Most patients who have had IV ketamine feel a significant improvement after the first treatment session.
 This improvement wanes over the subsequent 24-48 hours, but as the IV ketamine protocol continues, the symptom relief becomes increasingly sustained.